-Yesterday morning (Friday 8-18-08) at 5:30 I was still in bed (obvious since I rarely get out of bed until 9AM).
+Yesterday morning (Friday 8-18-08) at 5:30 I was still in bed (obviously since I rarely get out of bed before 9AM).

 At about 5:30 my neighbor’s dog started barking which woke me up.
 Then my dog started barking and things started rattling, like my closet door, which rattled on its hinges.
 The water in my waterbed started sloshing around a bit (yea, I’m still stuck in the 70’s… been sleeping in a waterbed for 30 years).
 I considered the possibility of an earthquake, but I had more important matters on my mind… getting back to sleep.

 When I finally got up at 9 AM, I checked the headlines online and found out it really was an earthquake.